 Juden Map is a smartphone app that lets you search for charging stations in Japan.
 With a comprehensive database of locations, you can search for charging stations from various manufacturers and brands according to your location (using GPS) or by keyword.

-PHV charging support
+EV/PHV charging support